Mermin-Wagner physics, (H,T) phase diagram, and candidate quantum spin-liquid phase in the spin-1/2 triangular-lattice antiferromagnet Ba8CoNb6O24: Introduction

 Among the known compounds approximating the spin-1/2 TLAFM \cite{Coldea_PRL__2001_86,Shimizu_PRL__2003_91}, the materials Ba$_3$CoSb$_2$O$_9$ and Ba$_3$CoNb$_2$O$_9$ have attracted particular attention.
 They have perfectly regular lattices of Co$^{2+}$ ions and preserve inversion symmetry close to the plane, so that any Dzyaloshinskii-Moriya interactions are too weak to break the continuous symmetry \cite{Shirata_PRL_2012, Zhou_PRL_2012_109,Susuki_PRL__2013,Zhou_PRB_2014_89,Yokota_PRB__2014_90}.
 The exchange interactions are found to be close to the pure Heisenberg form, albeit with a weak anisotropy ($J_x = J_y \neq J_z$).
 Magnetic order occurs at finite temperatures due to weak interplane coupling, which releases the stricture of the 2D Mermin-Wagner theorem.
 The rich variety of competing magnetically ordered phases at finite applied magnetic fields \cite{Zhou_PRB_2014_89,Yamamoto_PRL_2014_112} provides evidence of the expected frustration effects.
 Available theoretical approaches \cite{Singh_PRL_2006_12, Chubukov_PRL__1994_72, Mourigal_PRB__2013_88, Chubukov_PRB__2006_74, Singh_NJP_2012_14} suggest the presence of low-lying and weakly dispersive excitations, which were observed only recently in Ba$_3$CoSb$_2$O$_9$ \cite{Ma_PRL_116}, and whose effects on the thermodynamic properties of the TLAFM lie beyond the semiclassical predictions of the nonlinear $\sigma$ model \cite{Singh_PRL_1993_71, Singh_PRB__2006_74, Singh_NJP_2012_14}.

 Here we take an experimental approach to the physical properties of the spin-1/2 TLAFM close to the Heisenberg point, which hinges on the remarkable properties of the dielectric compound Ba$_8$CoNb$_6$O$_{24}$.
-This system has regular triangular layers of low-spin Co$^{2+}$ ions separated by a very large interlayer spacing, $c \simeq 18.9$ \r{A}, which ensures that from a magnetic point of view it is ideally 2D.
-By combining magnetization, $g$-factor, susceptibility, specific-heat, and $^{93}$Nb nuclear quadrupole and magnetic resonance (NQR and NMR) measurements down to temperatures of 0.028 K, we show that above 0.1 K Ba$_8$CoNb$_6$O$_{24}$ provides the first experimental illustration of textbook Mermin-Wagner physics in a 2D magnetic system.
+This system has regular triangular layers of effectively low-spin Co$^{2+}$ ions separated by a very large interlayer spacing, $c \simeq 18.9$ \r{A} \cite{Mallinson_Angew_2005_117}, which ensures that, from a magnetic point of view, it is ideally 2D.
+It has been argued very recently by analyzing bulk thermodynamic measurements that the magnetic Hamiltonian is that of an ideal TLAFM with only Heisenberg interactions \cite{Rawl_PRB_95}.
+Here we combine magnetization, $g$-factor, susceptibility, specific-heat, and $^{93}$Nb nuclear quadrupole and magnetic resonance (NQR and NMR) measurements down to temperatures of 0.028 K, to show that above 0.1 K Ba$_8$CoNb$_6$O$_{24}$ provides a nearly ideal experimental illustration of textbook Mermin-Wagner physics in a 2D magnetic system.
 However, below 0.1 K our NQR and NMR data reveal an anomalous suppression of low-energy spin fluctuations, breaking the trend towards zero-temperature magnetic order.
-Instead they indicate a disordered phase, possibly a quantum spin liquid (QSL), at zero field and at finite fields an anomalously broad regime of collinear ``up-up-down'' polarization.
+Instead they indicate a disordered phase, possibly a quantum spin liquid (QSL), at zero field, and at finite fields and temperatures an anomalously broad regime of apparent collinear ``up-up-down'' polarization.